 Overview & description

-The craftshop stocks a wide range of local and British produced merchandise including: soft furnishings, pottery, jewellery, felt-work, toys and gifts, metalwork, cards and natural skin care products, from makers such as Interlude Ceramics, George Ormerod, Jules Jules, Andrea Cundell and Maxine Smith.
+With an emphasis on hand-made products, The Craftshop stocks a wide range of local and British produced merchandise including: soft furnishings, ceramics, jewellery, felt-work, gifts, ironwork, cards and natural skin care products.

-Our relaxed, self-service café offers delicious cake and coffee, and with its private, walled, garden, offers a place to sit back and soak up the views of Kisdon and the surrounding fells, in the company of sculptures by Michael Kusz.
+The Old School's relaxed, self-service café offers delicious cake and coffee and with its private, walled garden is the perfect spot to sit back and soak up views of Kisdon, Buttertubs and the surrounding fells.